Cpos64/R.E.M./PLANNER.md

 ## 📅 Today
 [] Restructure sleep screen to be like Garmin's sleep window and get rid of sleep logs... dont need them

-[] Update Home, Me, and ChatSLEEPT windows with 04-mini-high and update Navigation window
+[] Update Home, Me, and Group windows with 04-mini-high and update Navigation window

 [] Come up with clear Mission statement and Target Demographic

 [] Add recommendations on home screen

-[] Fix avg labels on charts
-- hard to see labels on 30-d and 90-d charts
 ## 📆 Tomorrow
 [] Email app developers and ask quality questions

+[] Email dream doctors and ask them about their favorite sleep metrics, the best sleep data, and what they don't currently see in most sleep apps that would be valuable.
+Also ask how they would calculate sleep score

 ## ⏳ Backlog
 [] Shareable option to other social medias